dipesh6264/online-code-compiler/README.md

 5. The output will be displayed in the "Output" section.
 6. To use the chat feature, type your message in the chat input box and click "Send".
 7. Active users are displayed in the "Active Users" section.
+8. For real-time collaboration, share the link with other users, and they can join to edit the code simultaneously.